yasufum/dpdk-installer/README.md

 There are several roles defined in `hosts` file.
 Role is a kind of group of installation tasks.
 Each of tasks of the role is listed in "roles/[role_name]/tasks/main.yml".
+`common` role defines the default tasks and applied for all of other roles.
+It means that you do not need to register a client in `common` explicitly if it is registered to others.

 Remote clients are registered as a list of IP address or hostname in `hosts`.
 Empty entry means the role is not effective and does not run install tasks.